3D PRINTING DOCTOR WHO

 REMIX005 - Tractator and Gravis

-Adapted from the Eaglemoss Gravis figurine (no longer available)
+Adapted from a 3D scan of the Eaglemoss Gravis figurine (no longer available)

 Original Gravis design by unknown